 An investment asset is recognised in the Net Assets Statement on the date the Fund becomes party to the contractual acquisition of the asset.
 From this date any gains or losses arising from changes to the fair value of the asset are recognised by the Fund.
 The values of investments as shown in the Net Assets Statement have been determined as follows:

-- Quoted equity securities which are traded on an exchange are accounted for on a bid market price basis, where Investment Managers provide valuations in this manner: - Fixed interest securities that are traded on an exchange are accounted for at bid market price where Investment Managers provide valuations in this manner; - Index linked securities are valued at bid market value where Investment Managers provide valuations in this manner; - Unitised managed funds are valued at the closing bid price if bid and offer prices are reported by the relevant exchange and in the Investment Manager's valuation report.
-Single priced unitised managed funds are valued at the reported price; - Unquoted equity investments are included based on an estimated price of the investments held.
+- Quoted equity securities traded on an exchange are accounted for on a bid market price basis, where Investment Managers provide valuations in this manner; - Fixed interest securities traded on an exchange are accounted for at bid market price where Investment Managers provide valuations in this manner; - Index linked securities are valued at bid market value where Investment Managers provide valuations in this manner; - Unitised managed funds are valued at the closing bid price if bid and offer prices are reported by the relevant exchange and in the Investment Manager's valuation report.
+Single priced unitised managed funds are valued at the reported price; - Unitised, unquoted managed property funds are valued at the net asset value adjusted for cash flows or a single price advised by the fund manager; - Unquoted equity investments are included based on an estimated price of the investments held.
 Investment Managers use valuation techniques to establish a price at the year end date based on an arm's length exchange given normal business considerations; - Derivative contracts outstanding at the year end are included in the Net Assets Statement at fair value (as provided by Investment Managers) and gains and losses arising are recognised in the Fund Account as at 31 March.
 The value of foreign currency contracts is based on market forward exchange rates at the reporting date.
 The value of all other derivative contracts is determined using exchange prices at the reporting date.